gorbenkoalex/bills/README.md

 4. spaceCount
 5. digitRatio
 6. alphaRatio
-7. hasX
+7. hasX (includes `x` and `×`)
 8. hasStar
 9. hasPercent
 10. hasCurrency
 11. priceLikeCount

-Keep this order intact when experimenting, otherwise the model and browser will disagree.
+Keep this order intact when experimenting so the model and browser agree on inputs.

 ## Notes
-- The OCR layer is intentionally a stub; replace `frontend/src/ocr.ts` with Tesseract.js or any OCR service if you need automated extraction.
+- The OCR layer is intentionally a stub; replace `frontend/src/services/ocrStub.ts` with Tesseract.js or any OCR service to automate extraction.
+The UI already handles JPG/PNG/HEIC/PDF upload flow.
 - The parser works even if the ONNX model is missing, relying solely on regex/rule heuristics.
 - Training samples are appended to a JSONL file for simplicity; rotate or move the file if it grows large.